tiffanyhan/Feed-Reader-Testing/README.md

 - The first specification ensures that there is a visual indication when an entry is starred, and that the entry is added to the starredEntries array.
-- This second test ensures that only starred entries show up in the DOM when the filter-starred link is clicked.
+- This second specification ensures that only starred entries are visible when the filter-starred link is clicked.